forhadnmsu/e1039-analysis/AnaRealDst/README.md

 1. cd work
 1. cmake-e1039-ana
 1. make install
-1. root -b -q '../macro/Fun4RealDst.C(202)'
+1. root -b -q '../macro/Fun4RealDst.C(2238)' //this run number is is faster way to generate the diffciecy plots for the dedicated run

-use Fun4MultiRealDst.C for multiple runs.
+1. root -b -q Fun4MultiRealDst.C  //You can use this macro to run a list of DAQ runs with different high voltages that should be put in the file `list_run.txt`

 ## Some tips: